-If a complaint is raised, the district must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.
-A criminal investigation into allegations of sexual harassment does not relieve the school of its duty under Title IX to resolve complaints promptly.
-Assuming that the district complies with the foregoing requirements, the district is liable only for a sexually hostile environment where the district knows (or should have known) of the harassment, and the district fails to take immediate and appropriate steps to remedy it.
+If a complaint is raised, the district promptly must investigate to determine what occurred and then take appropriate steps to resolve the situation.
+A criminal investigation into allegations of sexual harassment does not relieve the school of its duty under Title IX to promptly resolve complaints.
+Assuming the district complies with the foregoing requirements, the district is liable only for a sexually hostile environment where the district knows or should have known of the harassment, and the district fails to take immediate and appropriate steps to remedy it.